The Best Transfer Methods for Watercolour Artists

 You probably don’t realise you already have at least two light boxes at your finger-tips.
 In fact, you’re on one right now.

-Your mobile phone / tablet / laptop screen:
+Your mobile phone, tablet or laptop

 You can use your mobile phone, tablet or laptop screen as a lightbox.
 Simply take a photo of the drawing you want to rework, or the photograph you want to trace.
 Up your screen brightness as much as possible, and then place a piece of printing paper over your screen.
 Your design will shine through, allow you to gently trace it with a pencil onto your printnig paper.
 Be careful not to press to hard.
 You don’t want to damage your screen!